Top 4 Sentence Embedding Techniques using Python

 Universal Sentence Encoder

-One of the most well-performing sentence embedding techniques right now is the Universal Sentence Encoder.
-And it should come as no surprise from anybody that it has been proposed by Google.
+The Universal Sentence Encoder is one of the most well-performing sentence embedding techniques.
+Google proposed it, so it should come as no surprise to anybody.
 The key feature here is that we can use it for Multi-task learning.

-This means that the sentence embeddings we generate can be used for multiple tasks like sentiment analysis, text classification, sentence similarity, etc, and the results of these asks are then fed back to the model to get even better sentence vectors that before.
+This means that the sentence embeddings we generate can be used for multiple tasks like sentiment analysis, text classification, sentence similarity, etc., and the results of these asks are then fed back to the model to get even better sentence vectors than before.

 • Transformer

-Both of these models are capable of taking a word or a sentence as input and generating embeddings for the same.
+Both of these models can take a word or a sentence as input and generate embeddings for the same.
 The following is the basic flow:

 1. Tokenize the sentences after converting them to lowercase